mad-001/takaro-astroneer-bridge/README.md

 ## Troubleshooting

+**"node is not recognized"**
+- Install Node.js from https://nodejs.org/
+- Restart your computer after installing

 **"RCON connection failed"**
 - Check that ConsolePort and ConsolePassword match in both files
 - Make sure Astroneer server is running